- Current Students

 Our students are also engaged in research and professional activities that promote lifelong learning.

 The department offers the Bachelor of Science in Education degree (B.S.Ed.) in communication disorders and the Master of Science in Education degree (M.S.Ed) in speech-language pathology.
 The graduate program in speech-language pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.

 Program completion rate for 2013-14 was 100 percent, and Praxis examination pass rates were 100 percent for test-takers.
 Further, 100 percent of master's graduates in speech-language pathology were employed in their profession in 2013-14.

-The Department's facilities in the College of Education include clinical treatment rooms which can be monitored by faculty/staff from their offices, complete auditory testing facilities, speech and hearing science laboratories, an assistive technology center, seminar and study rooms, and offices for graduate students.
+The department's facilities in the College of Education include monitored treatment rooms, complete auditory testing facilities, speech and hearing science laboratories, an assistive technology center, seminar and study rooms, and offices for graduate students.

 Our faculty provide students a top-quality, innovative and relevant educational experience.
 Excellent teaching is central to our mission, and is combined with an equal emphasis on clinical service and research.